intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer/commit-access.rst

   contributors to other parts of the open source graphics stack who only do the occasional patch within the driver itself.

-- Agrees to use their commit rights in accordance with the documented merge criteria, tools, processes, and :ref:`code-of-conduct`.
+- Agrees to use their commit rights in accordance with the documented :ref:`committer-drm-intel`, merge criteria, tools, processes, and :ref:`code-of-conduct`.

 The above criteria are in place to encourage and require committers are actively and broadly engaged upstream, and that they are acquainted and comfortable with